-- B. Format: Some quizzes will be comprised of three multiple choice questions.
+- B. Format: Some quizzes will be comprised of three to five multiple choice questions.
 Others will entail drafting a roughly 250-word essay.
-These (along with the midterm) constitute "formative assessment," while the final exam constitutes "summative assessment." - C. Due Date: You will complete the quizzes before class on the course TWEN site.
-I will announce and post the quizzes on most Thursdays.
-They will be due by 1:00 p.m. the following Monday.
-I will review the quiz in Monday's class or post a feedback memo.
-The immediately upcoming assignments (readings, quizzes) will always be posted on the TWEN home page. - D. Coverage: These weekly quizzes are primarily meant to test basic understanding of legal principles covered at about the time of the quiz.
-They are simpler than questions on the midterm and final exams that require more analysis. - E. Grading: I will grade the quizzes.
-The ten quizzes, in the cumulative, comprise 20% of your total course grade.
-Each quiz is worth three points or roughly 1% of your total course grade (300 points). - F. TWEN: Many students have found it useful to approach the multiple choice question quizzes in this manner: (i) open and print the quiz, (ii) answer the questions "offline," and then (iii) log-in and submit their answers.
+These (along with the midterm) constitute "formative assessment," while the final exam constitutes "summative assessment." - C. TWEN: You will complete the quizzes on the course TWEN site.
+Many students have found it useful to approach the multiple choice question quizzes in this manner: (i) open and print the quiz, (ii) answer the questions "offline," and then (iii) log-in and submit their answers.
 The short essay quizzes should be submitted as Word or PDF files in TWEN's "Assignment Drop Box," rather than by using the "Quiz" protocol.
-If you ever have a technical problem, just email me your quiz answers.
+If you ever have a technical problem, just email me your quiz answers. - D. Due Date: You will complete a quiz for each class except the first class of the semester.
+Quizzes will be posted on Mondays.
+Your answers are due by 10:00 p.m. the following Saturday before class.